 Background on Ephesus:

 1 Timothy 1:4,7 – The church of Ephesus was hounded by some false teachers who were interested in endless myths and genealogies, but not of sound biblical teaching.

 Acts 19 – Paul’s trip to Ephesus and starting the church there.
 The riot by the silversmiths and Artemis’ temple.

-Beyond this, it is a a statement of Paul’s credentials.
-Paul’s credentials as an apostle are an important reminder to the recipients of his letter that he has the authority from God to relay His message and give commands for the church.
+Beyond this, it is a statement of Paul’s credentials.
+Paul’s credentials as an apostle are an important reminder to the recipients of his letter that he has the authority from God to relay His message and give commands to the church.
 It is a gentle way of saying, “you had better listen to what I have to say!”